Buying a Spanish SIM card at Barcelona airport can save you money on roaming charges while ensuring that you stay connected throughout your stay.

 Roaming charges within Europe

 In 2017 the European Union introduced a law that eliminated roaming costs within Europe.
 Under this law, mobile companies within the EU have a fair usage policy which means that if you purchase a SIM card in Barcelona, you won’t have to pay roaming charges if you use it in another EU country.

 All of the SIM cards sold at Barcelona airport have data plans which allow you to use them in other European countries.
-However, this isn’t always the case and, if you buy a SIM elsewhere in the city and plan to travel outside Spain, you should check what’s included in the tariff before purchasing.
+However, this isn’t always the case, and if you buy a SIM elsewhere in the city and plan to travel outside Spain, you should check what’s included in the tariff before purchasing.

-How to setup and use a Spanish prepaid SIM card
+How to set up and use a Spanish prepaid SIM card

 Before purchasing a Spanish SIM card in Barcelona, you should ensure that your smartphone or portable hotspot is unlocked and compatible with European SIM cards.
-This Wikipedia page has a list of the main Spanish networks and the technology which they use.
+This Wikipedia page has a list of the main Spanish networks and the technology they use.

-When purchasing the SIM you will be asked to show your passport as proof of identity.
+When purchasing the SIM, you will be asked to show your passport as proof of identity.